DoriszAlbrecht/Bayesian_Examples.jl/README.md

   * Betancourt, M. (2017).
 A Conceptual Introduction to Hamiltonian Monte Carlo.
   * Drovandi, C. C., Pettitt, A. N., & Lee, A. (2015).
 Bayesian indirect inference using a parametric auxiliary model.
   * Gallant, A. R. and McCulloch, R. E. (2009).
 On the Determination of General Scientific Models With Application to Asset Pricing
   * Rayner, G. D. and MacGillivray, H. L. (2002).
 Numerical maximum likelihood estimation for the g-and-k and generalized g-and-h distributions.
-Stat.
-Comput.
-12 57–75.
+In: Statistical Computation 12 57–75.
+  * Smith, A. A. (2008).
+“Indirect inference”.
+In: New Palgrave Dictionary of Economics, 2nd Edition (forthcoming).
+  * Smith, A. A. (1993).
+“Estimating nonlinear time-series models using simulated vector autoregressions”.
+In:
+Journal of Applied Econometrics 8.S1.